-Under the terms of the Fund's Constitution and the current Product Disclosure Statement for the Fund, the Responsible Entity is entitled to receive fees monthly.
+Under the terms of the Fund's Constitution and the current Product Disclosure Statement for the Fund, the Responsible Entity and the Investment Manager are entitled to receive fees monthly.

 The management fee disclosed in the product Disclosure Statement ("PDS") is 1.3340% per annum of the Net Asset Value ("NAV") of the Fund (including GST net of reduced input tax credits).
 It is calculated and accrued daily and payable monthly in arrears by the Fund.
 The fee is paid directly from the Fund and reflected in the unit price.